 When a new Minister of Internal Affairs is appointed, the Classification Office provides a briefing which outlines who we are and what we do, how we have been operating, and other important information of use to the Minister.

-Every six months we publish a list disclosing the Chief Executive's expenses, gifts received, and hospitality expended or offered.
+We publish a list disclosing the Chief Executive's expenses, gifts received, and hospitality expended or offered annually.

 As part of an Inquiry into Hate Speech in 2004, the Classification Office submitted that 'current New Zealand legislation does not specifically or effectively address "hate speech"', and that 'the extent to which a publication is hate speech should be a matter that is relevant to [a film, game, or other publication's] classification if Parliament decides that legislation providing for civil or criminal remedies is necessary or desirable.'